charlesweir/BrickPython/docs/introduction.rst

 	runMotorAtConstantSpeedForTime( aSpeed, aTime )

 But with normal Python programming model the program can only be executing one thing at a time.
-So if it's executing that function, all the other input (other motor, sensors, user) are being ignored.
+So if it's executing that function, all the other input (other motor, sensors, user) is being ignored.

 **Ouch!**